 These are important because they help guide discussion, and ensure everyone has a fair shot at being heard during the brainstorming session.
 You want to be productive with your brainstorming and actually make the time productive.
 Here’s how to make that happen.

-Big hat tip to this book for these guidelines.
+Big hat tip to this book for the following guidelines:

 - Focus on quantity, not quality